Gavin Lawrence

 Gavin A. Lawrence (born c.
-1973) is a retired United States Army major general who served as the commanding general of the Military Surface Deployment and Distribution Command.
-He now serves as the deputy chief of staff for logistics and operations of the United States Army Materiel Command.
+1973) is a United States Army lieutenant general.
+As of November 2025, he serves as the deputy commanding general of the United States Army Materiel Command in Redstone Arsenal, Alabama, and is dual-hatted as the senior commander of Redstone Arsenal.

 Early life and education

 Lawrence graduated from Bishop McDevitt High School in Wyncote, Pennsylvania, in 1991.
-He then attended the United States Military Academy (USMA) at West Point, earning a Bachelor of Science degree in international relations in 1995 and commissioning as a second lieutenant in the Quartermaster Corps.
+He then attended the United States Military Academy (USMA) at West Point, graduating in 1995 with a Bachelor of Science degree in international relations and commission as a second lieutenant in the U.S. Army Quartermaster Corps.
 His advanced education includes a Master of Arts in national security and strategic studies from the U.S. Naval War College and a Master of Arts in strategic studies from the U.S. Army War College.

 Military career

+In June 2019, Lawrence began serving as the Commander, Defense Logistics Agency Troop Support, Defense Logistics Agency, Philadelphia, Pennsylvania.
+On 2 February 2020, he received the rank of Brigadier General.

-Lawrence served as the deputy chief of staff for logistics of the United States Army Forces Command.
+In May 2021, he was reappointed as the Deputy Chief of Staff, G-4, United States Army Forces Command, Fort Bragg, North Carolina.

+On 20 July 2022, he was appointed as the commanding general of the Military Surface Deployment and Distribution Command.
+On 1 August 2022, Lawrence was promoted to Major General.

-In July 2024, Lawrence was nominated for promotion to lieutenant general and assignment as deputy commanding general and chief of staff of the United States Army Materiel Command.
+In July 2024, Lawrence was nominated for promotion to lieutenant general, with assignment as deputy commanding general and chief of staff of the United States Army Materiel Command.
+In August 2024, Lawrence was appointed to be the Deputy Chief of Staff for Logistics and Operations, United States Army Materiel Command, Redstone Arsenal, Alabama.

+In November 2025, Lawrence began serving as Deputy Commanding General and Chief of Staff, United States Army Materiel Command, Redstone Arsenal, Alabama.
+On 20 November 2025, Lawrence was promoted to Lieutenant General.
+Also on 20 November, he began serving solely as the Deputy Commanding General, United States Army Materiel Command.
+Lawrence is dual-hatted as the Senior Commander of Redstone Arsenal, Alabama.